Skip to Content

 Two people divorce generally because they cannot see eye-to-eye on important marital issues.
 It's really no surprise when one of those areas of disagreement is how the children should be raised.

-Types of Custody (Conservatorship)
+Types of Custody (Conservatorship) in Texas

 The legal term for custody in the Lone Star State is conservatorship.
 As a matter of public policy, the state has three goals: assuring the children have frequent and continuing contact with both parents (unless deemed unsafe); providing a safe, stable, and nonviolent environment for the child; and encouraging parents to share in the rights and duties of raising their children.